SRCH2/srch2-ngn/documentation/docs/index.md

 The two *SRCH2Engine* lifecycle methods are *SRCH2Engine.onResume()* and *SRCH2Engine.onPause()*.
-For every call to *SRCH2Engine.onResume()* it is *imperative* that the complementary call to *stop()* is made in order to let the SRCH2 server stop, so that it does not take up the device's resources or leak references.
+For every call to *SRCH2Engine.onResume()* it is *imperative* that the complementary call to *SRCH2Engine.onPause()* is made in order to let the SRCH2 server stop, so that it does not take up the device's resources or leak references.

 The call to *SRCH2Engine.onResume()* must be preceded by the calls to register any